 Euro TV is now a veritable niche sub-genre that broadcast and cable channels and free and paid streaming services are paying keen attention to in the US and UK, given viewers’ growing appetites for original-language, English-subtitled programs — whether from the Scandinavian countries of Denmark, Finland, Iceland, Norway, and Sweden, or from Belgium, France, Germany, Italy, Spain, and other countries on the Continent.

 Nordic noir and European crime/mystery fiction have been around for decades, as have film adaptations, such as The Name of the Rose (1986), Smilla’s Sense of Snow (1997), and The Girl with the Dragon Tattoo (2009).
-Likewise, Euro TV series that might be new to some viewers have been around for almost as long, such as the long-running mystery series Maigret (France, 1991-2005), Inspector Montalbano (Italy, 1999-2016), and Wallander (Sweden, 2005-2014).
+Likewise, Euro TV series that might be new to some viewers have been around for almost as long, such as the long-running mystery series Maigret (France, 1991-2005), Inspector Montalbano (Italy, 1999-present), and Wallander (Sweden, 2005-2014).

 The series that arguably made viewers sit up and take notice of Euro TV in general and Nordic noir TV in particular, at least in the UK, was the Danish crime drama The Killing (Forbrydelsen).
 It hit local screens in 2007 and programmers across Europe, Asia, South America, and Oceania (but not North America) began buying it in 2008.

 And Euro TV, as well as the television industry overall, hasn’t been the same since.

 Regardless of whether characters speak Flemish or French, what makes much of Euro TV as compelling as many of its American and British counterparts are three things: engrossing stories, intriguing characters, and top-notch production values.

 So, where can you watch English-subtitled Euro TV in the US and UK?
 Read on to find out.

 US STREAMING & DIGITAL DOWNLOAD SERVICES